sampsyo/cs6120/content/blog/2022-05-19-A_Type_and_Effect_System_for_Deterministic_Parallel_Java/index.md

 ### Evaluation

 The authors evaluate their type and effect system on a set of benchmarks and show that it indeed allows to express concurrency that provides near-ideal linear scaling of performance with the number of executors.
 Some algorithms do not scale linearly due to certain limitations of DPJ such as impossibility of re-shuffling for array elements.
+Additionally, while these techniques allow some realistic concurrent algorithms to be expressed in this language, threads which write to the same location in memory must make use of the commutativity annotations, and the correctness of these annotations must be verified by the programmer.